SemanticLab/semanticlab.github.io/projects.md

 <br/>

-<h3>Florentine Renaissance Drawings: A Linked Catalogue for the Semantic Web</h3>
+**Florentine Renaissance Drawings: A Linked Catalogue for the Semantic Web**

 [The Drawings of the Florentine Painters](http://florentinedrawings.itatti.harvard.edu/) is an online resource that allows users to simultaneously search through all three editions of art historian Bernard Berensen's seminal work "The Drawings of the Florentine Painters".
 This project is supported by a 2015  [Digital Resources Grant](http://itatti.harvard.edu/news/kress-foundation-gives-major-grant-%E2%80%9Cflorentine-renaissance-drawings%E2%80%9D-digital-project) awarded by the [Samuel H. Kress Foundation](http://www.kressfoundation.org/) to [Villa I Tatti, The Harvard University Center for Italian Renaissance Studies](http://itatti.harvard.edu/).
 The entire [dataset](http://data.itatti.harvard.edu) is openly available in RDF for reuse under a [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0) license.